 - Corequisites – courses students must take in the same semester as, or already have passed before taking the described course;

-- Exclusions – students who have already passed a course listed as an exclusion, cannot take the described course for credit;
+- Exclusions – students who have already passed a course listed as an exclusion, or received transfer credit for a course listed as an exclusion, cannot take the described course for credit;

 - Recommended preparation – background material or courses that enhance a student's understanding of a course;

 - Enrolment Limits – indicate the described course is limited to a specific number or group of students;

 - Breadth Requirement – indicates the category of breadth requirement the described course fills; and

 - Note: any additional non-curricular information about the course.

 All course codes are unique 8-character alpha-numeric codes.
 Consider the following examples: ANTA01H3, BIOB50H3, ENGC09H3, PSYD35H3.